OlgaAbirHaim/resume.md/resume.md

 <!-- You have to wrap the "left" and "right" half of these headings in spans by
 hand -->
-### <span>Fullstack Software developer, Softimize </span> <span>2018 -- Present</span>
+### <span>Fullstack Software Developer, Softimize </span> <span>2018 -- Present</span>
  - Fullstack development of a webapp that provides a pricing and proposal optimization solution for freight industry.
- - Backend Development of a cloud-based infrastructure that makes it easy to connect medical IOT devices to the cloud
+ - Backend development of a cloud-based infrastructure that enables connection of medical IOT devices to the cloud.

 ### <span>System Administrator, IDF</span> <span>2013 -- 2015</span>
- - Maintenance and integration of Microsoft systems.
+ - Maintenance ,integration and configuration of Microsoft services like Lync, Exchange, Active Directory, Group Policy.
  - Script development using PowerShell.

 ## Education